jimmyhzuk/Portfolio-Optimization/README.md

 In addition, you can add some penality to Min Variance, Max Diver, Min CVaR to force them to select more options.
 Please see the code to understand more, different methods may need different input parameters.

-You may find more information by reading my bachelor thesis 'Econ', but I haven't imporved it since I graduated, so don't expect high
+You may find more information by reading my bachelor thesis 'Econ', but I don't polish it since I graduate, so don't expect too much